fingolfin/tikz-dynkin/README.md

 The tikz-dynkin LaTeX package provides convenient tools for drawing Coxeter and Dynkin diagrams using TikZ

-The latest version can be found here:
+You can find the latest version can be found here:

   https://github.com/fingolfin/tikz-dynkin